Minki-Kim95/Install-pytorch-on-RaspberryPi/README.md

 Change CMAKE_CXX_FLAGS variable in CMakeLists.txt file (in the main directory). i.e. add line set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -latomic")
 ```
 But that is not enough.
 When you run pytorch code after installing,
-you might meet undefined reference to `__atomic_fetch_add_8' when it tries to backward.
+you might meet error (undefined reference to `__atomic_fetch_add_8') when it tries to backward

 So, we also need to do this process before building.
 ```